Zeph E. Daniel

-Directly after the tragic loss of his daughter Francesca Keith (1990–2018), Zeph Daniel was motivated to get back into film making.
-Daniel is a co-founder of the movie production company Crazed House.
+Following the death of his daughter Francesca Keith (1990–2018), Daniel was motivated to get back into filmmaking.
+He co-founded the movie production company Crazed House.
 He has co-produced and co-wrote the films Girl Next (2021) and The Quantum Devil.
 Crazed House also re-mastered his 1995 film Angel's Tide.
 A story of a dying woman who is in denial about her health condition.
+Crazed House Re-mastered Zeph Daniel's 1999, thriller Transferance.
+A story of a beautiful heiress recovering from a mental breakdown and the unhealthy bond with her nurse.

 Daniel is featured in 2023 documentary film The Darkside of Society.
 An inside look at the 1989 cult classic Society and the events that led to him writing the script.

 Podcast

-Daniel is mostly recognized for his subversive podcast, The Zeph Report.
-For over 20 years The it has been reporting on spiritual, political and philosophical observations.
+Daniel hosts the podcast The Zeph Report.
+For over 20 years The Zeph Report has been reporting on spiritual, political and philosophical observations.